miguelperez/ohmyzsh-confs/README.md

 In order to use this, clone this repository wherever you want and then run the shell script init_settings.sh

+It will create a file in ~/ called zshconfs.
+The reason of this file is to add there those confs or env variables that you do not want to add to your git repo.
+Those could be things that you migth not use in all your computers.

 This will symlink the files to the ohmyzsh configuration places.

     cd ~/